 Information about candidates for testing and their examination results are considered confidential.
 Test question drafts and other materials used to create examination questions (except for test content outlines or reference lists) are secure and confidential.
 All such materials shall be kept in secure, locked storage, accessible only by authorized personnel, and not disclosed to or shared with others.
 All questions written and materials developed for questions are considered a "work for hire," and remain the property of CDR.
-Question writers are not allowed to conduct "review courses" or other programs designed to prepare candidates the credentialing agency for the Academy of Nutrition and Dietetics to take a CDR Specialty examination.
+Question writers are not allowed to conduct "review courses" or other programs designed to prepare candidates to take a CDR Specialty examination.
 Studies and reports concerning candidates will contain no information identifiable with any candidate, unless authorized by the candidate.